Module 5 - IV Flow Rate Calculations¶

 Before You Begin

 Make sure you are comfortable with unit cancellation from Module 3.
-Every calculation in this module is a unit cancellation chain — time, volume, concentration, and rate all need to cancel cleanly to the unit you want.
+Every calculation in this module is a unit cancellation chain with multiple measurements.
+Time, volume, concentration, and rates all need to cancel correctly.

 If any setup feels unclear, return to Unit Cancellation before continuing.